YoannaLa/crossfit-cafe/README.md

 The few error's I couldn't fixed is the lines to long in my code.
 I couln'd work out how to combaine the rows and max values.

 ## Bugs
-I had the usual  with whitelines
+I had removed all the whiespaces and added/removed spaces as per "problems taps in gitpod"

 # Deployment
 ### This project was deployed on Heroku